cmbrandt/cxx-fundamentals/2_class_design_special.md

 # Rule of Three/Five/Zero

-The Rule of Three, The Rule of Five, and the Rule of Zero, are names of [idioms] that refer to the nuanced relationships between the special member functions: specifically, the destructor, copy constructor, copy assinment operator, move constructor, and move assignment operator.
-For example, if you explicitly define [a destructor], the compiler will [implicitly the copy constructor and copy assignment operator].
-Likewise, if you explicitly define [a move constructor], the compiler will [implicitly delete the copy constructor and copy assignment operator].
+The Rule of Three, Rule of Five, and Rule of Zero are well-known conventions that refer to the dependencies between special member functions: specifically, the destructor, copy constructor, copy assinment operator, move constructor, and move assignment operator.
+For example, if a class explicitly defines a copy constructor, the compiler will implicitly delete the move constructor and move assignment operator.
+Likewise, if a class explicitly defines a move constructor, the compiler will not declare a destructor, copy constructor, or copy assignment operator.

-The full list of ... displayed below.
+The table below illustrates the full list of dependencies.

 <p align="center">
     <img src="https://github.com/cmbrandt/cxx-fundamentals/blob/master/img/special_member_functions_howard_hinnant2.png" alt="Image" />